FAQs for equipment applicants

 Yes, you can participate, although you may need to budget for some additional freight costs.

-Possibly.
-If you are accepted to the program, we may be able to accept these items as a donation to Seeding Labs and then include them in your shipment.
-However, there are some legal and practical constraints on what types of donations we can accept, so we’ll need to discuss the details of your particular situation before we can say for sure.
+However, as there are legal and practical constraints on this process, we would need to discuss the details of your particular situation before we can say for sure.

 No, we don’t currently have the capacity to offer training or technical assistance within the Instrumental Access program.
 Awardees are solely responsible for equipment set-up, calibration, service, maintenance, and repair.